arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 Use this for discussion and to spread knowledge about different parts of the code base by [code reviews](http://en.wikipedia.org/wiki/Code_review).
 Code reviews can be both high level or very thorough.
 The important thing is that someone else other than the author takes a look at the changes and says “thumbs up” before the code is merged into the master.

-Be open to discussion, but don't let the review process hold back a merge to long.
-It is every team member's responsibility to be keep the process quick and smooth within reasonable limits.
+Be open to discussion, but don’t let the review process hold back a merge to long.
+It is every team member’s responsibility to be keep the process quick and smooth within reasonable limits.

 It is also a good idea to keep an extra friendly tone in the discussions to avoid misunderstandings and grief.
 Use [emojis](http://www.emoji-cheat-sheet.com/) to keep the discussion fun and productive.